CSCfi/csc-user-guide/docs/apps/raxml.md

 ```text
 module spider raxml/8.2.9
 ```
 Then load the required modules.
-For example for version 8.2.12 :
+For example, for version 8.2.12 :
 ```text
 module load raxml/8.2.12
 ```